edoardoruffoli/SDN-TrafficPrioritization/README.md

 ## Objective
 The objective of this project is to design and develop a Floodlight module that implements a traffic prioritization behaviour inside a network domain.
 The network should manage traffic flows according to the scenario "A. Traffic Prioritization" of paper [1].
-Checkout the [description](assignment.pdf) for more information about the project.
+Checkout the [assignmenet](assignment.pdf) and the [report](report.pdf) for all the information about the project.

 ## Repository structure
  - `floodlight` contains the code of the traffic prioritization floodlight module.
- - `mininet` contains the code to create an emulated network with mininet to test all the functionalities of the module.
+ - `mininet` contains the code to create an emulated network to test all the functionalities of the module.
  - `docs` contains the assignement and the report of the project.

 ## Setup instructions